Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

-where $r_i(\omega)\in \{0,1\}$ denotes the reward for arm $i$ with internal randomness $\omega$ and addition is modulo 2 (a similar definition was recently considered in \cite{regret_quantum_bandits}).
-Moreover, we assume that when averaging over this basis of $\mc{H}_P$ we obtain
+where $r_i(\omega)\in \{0,1\}$ denotes the reward for arm $i$ with internal randomness $\omega$ and addition is again modulo 2 (this is very similar to the definition in \cite{regret_quantum_bandits}).
+Note that $r_i(\omega)$ are not random for fixed $i$ and $\omega$.
+Thus, for each arm we receive for every $\omega$ and any arm $i$ a reward that is either $0$ or $1$ and averaging over $\omega$ gives

-i.e., the average reward of arm $i$ is $p_i$.
+the mean reward for arm $i$.
 As before, we collect the mean rewards $p_i$ in a vector $\pp\in [0,1]^N$ with $\pp_i=p_i$.
-Then it is sometimes convenient to \ clarify the mean rewards of the oracle by writing $O^\pp$.
-Note that this does not determine the oracle, as the dependence on $\omega$ is not fixed.
+Quantum algorithms then consist of a sequence of unitary operations on $\mc{H}_A\otimes \mc{H}_P\otimes \mc{H}_R\otimes \mc{H}_W$ where $\mc{H}_W$ is a work space interleaved by calls to the oracle $O$.
+We emphasize that the indices are named to reflect the Hilbert spaces for the arms, the internal randomness (probability), the rewards, and the work space.